Thuridus/Big-Data/README.md

 ### Create necessary POD

-Build a connection to the my-database folder
+Build a connection to the "my-database" folder
 ```
 #navigate to the folder my-database
 cd my-database